neu-se/CS4530-Fall-2024/Assignments/ip1/ip1.md

 This implementation effort will be split across two deliverables.
 In this first deliverable, you will implement and test the core backend components for this feature, and in the second deliverable, you will implement and test the frontend components.

+## Change Log
+- 9/6/2024: Added clarification to files required to modify in Task 1

 ## Objectives of this assignment

 The objectives of this assignment are to: